 Many people tuned in to watch Blue Planet II last year, and if you watched it too, you will know that it carried a message to us all- that we need to start cutting down on our single use plastic consumption.
-It’s something that is devastating our planet, but luckily, there are so many alternatives, and each one of us can do something to help.
+It’s something that is devastating our planet, but luckily, there are so many alternatives, and each one of us can do something to help, including making our home more eco-friendly.

 Reusable drinks cups